mridulaburagohain/mridulaburagohain.github.io/_pages/about.md

 # About Me
 I am Mridula Buragohain, a 2025 passout student from IIT Kharagpur.
 At IIT Kharagpur, I pursued my Integrated B.Tech. + M.Tech.
 (Dual degree) in Agricultural Systems Management with micro-specialization in Artificial Intelligence and its applications.
 I am currently working at MAARS Lab with Dr. Santosh Pitla at the University of Nebraska-Lincoln on the control systems for Unmanned Aerial Systems for Agricultural applications.
 Prior to this, I have worked under the guidance of Dr. Peeyush Soni in his lab at IIT Kharagpur during my undergraduate journey and both my Bachelor's and Master's thesis projects.
 I have also worked with Prof. Yu Jiang at the Cyber-Agricultural Intelligence and Robotics Lab [**CAIR**](https://cair.cals.cornell.edu/) at Cornell University as a research intern in 2025 (May-December), and with Dr. Jitendra Paliwal at the University of Manitoba for a summer internship in 2024.

-My research interests lie in robotics automation and smart sensing, and I am specifically interested in robotics and Vision integration for Agricultural and Food Automation and increasing the robustness and generalization capabilities of the autonomous robotic system method.
+My research interests lie in robotics, automation, and smart sensing, and I am specifically interested in robotics and Vision integration for Agricultural and Food Automation, and increasing the robustness and generalization capabilities of the autonomous robotic system method.

 In my free time, I love to play badminton and read books.
 Other than this, I also love traveling to new places, especially hills and mountains and also cities, for unique architecture.